MaxK9999/DrivePy/README.md

 # DrivePy

-Simple Python script that parses Marauder Wardriving CSV files, and submits parsed data to a map.
+Simple Python script that parses Wardriving CSV files, and submits parsed data to a map.

 ## Usage